Satvik-Sharma511/INYA.AI_FINAL/README.md

     }
   ]
 }

-regions.json – fallback for pincode → region mapping
+regions.json

 ▶️ How to Run

 Open the Inya Agent link provided for this project.

 Test with different pincodes:

 ✅ Available technician regions:

 560011 → Bengaluru Urban

 400011 → Mumbai Suburban

 110011 → Delhi

-ℹ️ Other valid pincodes → Agent identifies region but shows no technician availability.
+ℹ️ Other valid pincodes:
+Agent identifies region, but shows no technician availability.

+❌ Invalid pincodes:
-❌ Invalid pincodes → Agent retries API, then falls back to cached mapping or returns “Not Found.”
+Agent retries API → falls back to cached mapping → returns “Not Found.”